You’re about to spend a lot of money and use a lot of energy to keep your home and your family comfortable.

 On most models, the air filter is easily accessible by removing the front panel.
 Take the filter out and clean it gently with a combination of warm water and dish soap or white vinegar.
 Let the filter air dry completely before reinstalling it.
-These should be cleaned once per month during the cooling season.
+These should be cleaned once per month during the cooling season for window air conditioner maintenance.
 If you have pets, or allergies consider cleaning it more frequently.
-Tweet this tip.

 If the filter is damaged, it should be replaced.
 If your unit has a foam filter, you can purchase replacement electrostatic filter material and cut it to fit your model perfectly.